Neutering Advice

 • Population control: To prevent unwanted and unnecessary breeding

-• Disease prevention: Neutering males and females can significantly reduce the risk of certain diseases and cancers developing
+• Disease prevention: Neutering males and females can significantly reduce the risk of certain diseases and even some cancers developing

 We recommend seeking veterinary advice if you are concerned about the impact neutering will have on any behavioural traits in your animal.
 All options should be carefully considered and discussed so you can make the right decision for your companion.